c4s4/neon/doc/usermanual.md

 The `-install` option will install given plugin in repository.
 Thus typing `neon -install foo/bar` will try to clone propject *bar* of user *foo* on Github into your repository.
 You can list parent build files in your  repository with `-parents` option and templates with `-templates`.
 You can run a template with `-template` option, thus to run template *foo/bar/spam.tpl*, you would type `neon -template foo/bar/spam.tpl`.
 This template may also be invoked with the shortcut `neon -template spam`, provided there is only one template named *spam.tpl* in your repository.

 To list all available builtins, you have option `-builtins`.
 To get help on a given builtin, you would type `neon -builtin foo`.
 To list all available tasks, you have option `-tasks` and to get help on a given task, you would type `neon -task foo`.
-Option `-refs` will output on console help for all builtins and tasks in Markdown format (this is the way reference documentation is generated).
+Options `-tasks-ref` and `-builtins-ref` will print on console help on tasks and builtins in Markdown format (this is the way reference documentations are generated).

 By default, build output is colored on Unix systems for dark terminals (that is white letters on black background).
 You can disable colorization with `-grey` option.
 You can choose a theme with `-theme name` option.
 To list all available themes, you should use option `-themes`.
 You can define your own theme in configuration file (see below).